EXTRACT KITS ARE MADE FRESH WEEKLY

-Bring your own recipe or choose one from our clone recipe books at the desk.
+Bring your own recipe or choose one from our recipe books at the desk.
 We will weigh, crush & vacuum seal your grains.
+The following are just a few of the extract kits we make up:

 Dragon Drippins – More robust than an English Brown Ale with a nice clean finish.
 This medium bodied ale has sweet maltiness and slightly nutty finish.